In this guide you’ll learn everything you need to know about Google TrustRank.

 That’s why you should ALWAYS look at another site’s link profile before taking the time to get a link from them.

-In other words, you want the sites that link to you to be highly trusted sites.
+Bottom line?
+You want the sites that link to you to be highly trusted sites.

 Step#5: Google News Site Backlinks

-in the eyes of Big G, Google News approved sites are some of the most trusted sites in the internet.
+In the eyes of Big G, Google News approved sites are some of the most trusted sites in the internet.

 Think about it: news sites have to be trustworthy.